DDuongQuangMinh/Ethical_hacking-Assignment/backup.md

 - General Data Protection Regulation (GDPR) – European Union
 - Computer Misuse Act 1990 – United Kingdom

-Before the inspection was conducted, a contract also known as **Rules of Engagement (RoE) document** must be signed.
+Before the inspection was conducted, a contract also know as **Rules of Engagement (RoE) document** must be signed.
 This document outline:
 - Testing scope and exclusions
 - Authorized tools and techniques
 - Testing schedule